-If you’ve had a bankruptcy discharged, and then successfully took out a bad credit auto loan after, when can you refinance it?
+If you’ve had a bankruptcy discharge, and then successfully took out a bad credit auto loan after, when can you refinance it?
 You can refinance a post-bankruptcy car loan, but you generally have to wait for at least a year to pass in order to qualify – as is the case for any other auto loan.
 There are also specific car refinancing requirements you need to meet that vary by lender.
 However, we can tell you what most lenders look for so you know what to expect.

 The Right Time to Refinance a Car Loan